Draeken/articles/js/04BuildOurOwnUILibReact/design-system.md

 Each component should have a "way of displaying itself" depending on available size. eg: icon, icon/illustration + text, text, actual component.

 # Navigation
 Click on desktop should behave like touch on mobile.

+## Keyboard
-Click on a focusable element will focus it instantly. focusable components can be selected through keyboard navigation.
+between main components/assistive elements: tab. between items in container: tab between container & main component: arrows focus on component: enter keyboard shortcut for focusing any component in the app (like when you want to open a file on IDE) focusable components can be selected through keyboard navigation.
 Then, user can use hotkey /keyboard shortcut to trigger action on selected component.

-## Keyboard
+## Mouse & fingers
-between main components/assistive elements: tab. between items in container: tab between container & main component: arrows focus on component: enter keyboard shortcut for focusing any component in the app (like when you want to open a file on IDE)
+Click on a focusable element will focus it instantly.
+Ensure there is enough touch/click surface on focusable component to allow focus.
+Especially on component hosting other focusable components.
+In case of there isn't enough surface, add a dedicated area that will trigger focus (eg: button, text.
+Component's title)

 # Components
 Main component should regroup one view and actions that can be taken by user, related to that view (eg: filtering view, edit, etc)